pereznetworks/Library-Manager/README.md

 ## Project Update 14:

-  all loan table view working
+  all loans table view working:

   used a patrons.FindAll

     include loans

         include Books

   which yeilds an array, each item a book, it's loan detail and patron

   then used a filter array iteration to return only books item.Loan != null

 ## Project Update 13: